Highsun/ShangZheng50-stock_cluster/README.md

 A detailded instruction has been added to the master branch through README.md.

+### 2024.11.26
+**master** version: 2.0.0

+Fixed a serious error in the algorithm: Kmeans clustering is not applicable to the similarity of DTW metrics.
+It should be a clustering method that directly accepts distance matrices such as hierarchical clustering as input.

+All the results are modified and reloaded to the master branch.
 ---

 Any questions or intention to cooperate, please contact me by email: highsun910@gmail.com